esper-io/console_docs/docs/learning-center/product-tour.md

-Step 1: go to the learning center and choose the video tutorials option from the slid-out.
+Step 1: Go to the learning center and choose the video tutorials option from the slid-out.